lucasrodes/kPCA-denoising-python/README.md

 python3 example2.py
 ```

-Once the execution has ended, a picture as follows should be displayed.
+Once the execution has ended, a picture as follows will be displayed.

 ![alt text](files/figure_1.png)